isan150/MODE-Projects/index.md

 ## Classworks

-This is where I'll post class work.
+This is where I'll post class work:

 ## Lab 1